Klermint/Flinders-Robocup/Image-Processing/1. GUI-Segmentation/README.md

 # GUI Segmentation

 This program goes through the basics of image segmentation using the opencv library on python.
-The program uses Gaussian Blur to blur the image
+The program first uses Gaussian Blur to blur the image to remove noise in the image.
+The image is then converted from BGR (Blue, Green, Red) to HSV (Hue, Saturation, Value/Brightness/Luminance).
+(Note: OpenCV images are in BGR instead of RGB due to previous copyright issues, it's stupid) HSV is used because it separates color imformation (chroma) from intensity or lighting.
+The inRange function is used to isolate the 'red' in the HSV image masking the ball.
+Dilation is used to fill in any black spots within the ball while erosion is used to 'erode' the edges of the mask.

-The program achieves this by first converting the BGR image (pycharm/opencv uses BGR instead of RGB because RGB was copyrighted) into its HSV range (Hue, Saturation, Value).
-Using the inRange function, the HSV values in range are masked.
-Morphological Operations are applied to the
+To learn more about HSV Segmentation, feel free to copy this code and insert your own image and play around with the sliders.

 ## Additional Links
 Gaussian Blur